tradle/bootstrap-example/README.md

 ##Setup
-_This setup is for Linux and Mac OSX.
-We are working on a docker-based installation, which will simplify this setup._
+_The setup is for Linux and Mac OSX.
+Aletrnatively on all platforms, including Windows you can use docker-based setup, described at the end of this article._

 1. Install [node.js](http://nodejs.org/)